-A reverse mortgage is a loan for homeowners aged 62+ that allows the borrower to convert a portion of the home's equity into cash and defer repayment for so long as they live in the home and pay the property-related taxes, insurance, and upkeep expenses.
-The loan proceeds are tax free* and could be used for just about anything.
+We offer a type of Reverse Product known as a Home Equity Conversion Mortgage (HECM) which is for homeowners and homebuyers age 62+.
+This loan program is federally insured and allows the borrower to convert a portion of the home’s equity into cash.
+Deferring repayment for as long as they live in the home and pay the property-related taxes, insurance, and upkeep expenses.
+The loan proceeds are tax-free* and can be used for just about anything.
+Additionally, a consumer protection is in place removing any recourse to the borrower or estate in cases where the loan balance exceeds the home’s value.

 Not: a sale or lifetime commitment